 The first iteration of The Game was designed to be played in groups of 4-6 Players in charge of a city.

 It was the Players’ responsibility to make decisions and undertake actions to protect their citizens’ access to sufficient, safe and nutritious food in response to events given to them by our (single) Player.

-Our team (or one from the client organisation) represents the dark forces threatening a city’s food network — climate change, resource depletion and population pressures and, if a client requests it, some of the responses to and mitigators of these forces.
+Our Player represented the dark forces already threatening every city’s food network to some degree — climate change, resource depletion and population pressures and, if a client requests it, some of the responses to and mitigators of these forces.

 - The storylines and scenarios which would benefit their organisation the most, in terms of content and in terms of the placing of The Game along a pessimistic-optimistic continuum.